-- 280 The requirements define collections of details about subsystems and modules to be provided: - The subsystems and modules are identified with a simple list of what they are. - A subsystem may be categorised (either implicitly or explicitly) as "SFR-enforcing", "SFR-supporting", or "SFR-non-interfering"; these terms are used the same as they are used in Functional specification (ADV_FSP). - A subsystem's behaviour is what it does.
+- 282 The requirements define collections of details about subsystems and modules to be provided: - a) The subsystems and modules are identified with a simple list of what they are. - b) Subsystems and modules may be categorised (either implicitly or explicitly) as "SFR-enforcing", "SFR-supporting", or "SFR-non-interfering"; these terms are used the same as they are used in Functional specification (ADV\FSP). - c) A subsystem's behaviour is what it does.
 The behaviour may also be categorised as SFR-enforcing, SFR-supporting, or SFR-non-interfering.
 The behaviour of the subsystem is never categorised as more SFR-relevant than the category of the subsystem itself.
-For example, an SFR-enforcing subsystem can have SFR-enforcing behaviour as well as non-SFR-enforcing behaviour. - A behaviour summary of a subsystem is an overview of the actions it performs (e.g. "The TCP subsystem assembles IP datagrams into reliable byte streams"). - A behaviour description of a subsystem is an explanation of everything it does.
-This description should be at a level of detail that one can readily determine whether the behaviour has any relevance to the enforcement of the SFRs. - A description of interactions among or between subsystems identifies the reason that subsystems communicate, and characterises the information that is passed.
+For example, an SFR-enforcing subsystem can have SFR-enforcing behaviour as well as SFR-supporting or SFR-non-interfering behaviour. - d) A behaviour summary of a subsystem is an overview of the actions it performs (e.g. "The TCP subsystem assembles IP datagrams into reliable byte streams"). - e) A behaviour description of a subsystem is an explanation of everything it does.
+This description should be at a level of detail that one can readily determine whether the behaviour has any relevance to the enforcement of the SFRs. - f) A description of interactions among or between subsystems or modules identifies the reason that subsystems or modules communicate, and characterises the information that is passed.
 It need not define the information to the same level of detail as an interface specification.
-For example, it would be sufficient to say "subsystem X requests a block of memory from the memory manager, which responds with the location of the allocated memory."
+For example, it would be sufficient to say "subsystem X requests a block of memory from the memory manager, which responds with the location of the allocated memory.

-- The purpose of a module provides sufficient detail that no further design decisions are needed.
-The correspondence between the source code that implements the module, and the purpose of the module should be readily apparent. - A module is otherwise described in terms of whatever is identified in the element.
+- g) A description of interfaces provides the details of how the interactions among modules are achieved.
+Rather than describing the reason the modules are communicating or the purpose of their communication (that is, the description of interactions), the description of interfaces describes the details of how that communication is accomplished, in terms of the structure and contents of the messages, semaphores, internal process communications, etc. - h) The purpose describes how a module provides their functionality.
+It provides sufficient detail that no further design decisions are needed.
+The correspondence between the implementation representation that implements the module, and the purpose of the module should be readily apparent. - i) A module is otherwise described in terms of whatever is identified in the element.

-Subsystems and modules, and "SFR-enforcing", etc. are all further explained in greater detail in A.4, ADV_TDS: Subsystems and Modules.
+Subsystems and modules, and "SFR-enforcing", etc. are all further explained in greater detail in A.4, ADV\TDS: Subsystems and Modules.

-ADV_TDS.1 Basic design
+ADV\TDS.1 Basic design